How to work with large language models

 Completion prompt example

-Completion-style prompts take advantage of how large language models try to write text they think is mostly likely to come next.
+Completion-style prompts take advantage of how large language models try to write text they think is most likely to come next.
 To steer the model, try beginning a pattern or sentence that will be completed by the output you want to see.
 Relative to direct instructions, this mode of steering large language models can take more care and experimentation.
 In addition, the models won't necessarily know where to stop, so you will often need stop sequences or post-processing to cut off text generated beyond the desired output.

 Example completion prompt: